It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 For example, a great product will not be sold with a bad promotion strategy.
 And a bad product will not be sold with a great promotion strategy.

-This is why your marketing mix is critical to the success of your business.
+This is the reason your marketing mix is critical to the success of your business.

 Now, let’s fully define each component of the 4 P’s.
 Starting with the first P- Product.